If you want to be great, you must never become complacent. And never becoming complacent means acknowledging your weaknesses.

 5. We’re a Strong Team With Even Stronger Egos

-We love every teammate at this gym—down to the type-A maniacs and secretly competitive athletes.
+We love every teammate at this gym—from the athlete just starting who might not even consider themselves an athlete (yet) to the type-A, secretly competitive maniac athletes.
 We love to see it because it’s these same driven attitudes that make us better.

-But to be a high-performing athlete, you need to leave your ego off the turf.
+But to be personally high-performing, you need to leave your ego off the turf.

 Learning to move better is a frustrating process because it may require grabbing a lighter pair of dumbbells, performing a modification, or completing the exercise at a slower speed.
 However, if you can leave your ego at home and work through this initial period, you will be amazed by the growth you see afterward.

 Strength in Movement is about self-exploration—it’s learning to understand faulty movement patterns, body dysfunctions, and personal progress.
 Frankly, it’s about all the things we don’t always have time to teach within a regular Cut Seven class.

 Take it upon yourself to build self-awareness, noticing where these problem areas lie.
 Take it upon yourself to slow down your own workout, thinking through every exercise.
 And most importantly, take it upon yourself to encourage your teammates to do the same, cheering for the athlete performing an exercise perfectly (not just those who finish first).
 When we trade in our egos for intention, we all become better athletes.